arturadamian/holbertonschool-web_front_end/0x09-implement_a_design_from_scratch/README.md

 We are free to add any animations and/or constraints on fields.
 5. Last piece of the page… the Footer!

-## When we are done, here is the result
+### When you are done, here is the result

 ![Desctop Website](readme-img/desctop.gif)

-## And the mobile version shoukd look like this one)
+### And the mobile version shoukd look like this one)

 ![Mobile Website](readme-img/mobile.gif)

-And you are done!..
-Not really - there are some advanced tasks and I haven't had enough time to make my *transform: scale()* work in the **Header** so I will inform you of any developments/progress..
+And you are done!
+..*Not really - there are some advanced tasks so I will inform you of any developments/progress..*